AI ROI and cost-saving claims: what should buyers ask?

 • Customer outcome distribution, not only a best case or headline average.

-• Total cost basis, including setup, services, inventory, implementation, review, and ongoing fees.
+• Total cost basis, including setup, services, inventory, implementation, review, exception handling, support, labor-rate assumptions, and ongoing fees.

 • A clear explanation of what part of the result is caused by the AI workflow rather than surrounding services or market conditions.